NicolasThierion/aspectjs/packages/nestjs/README.md

 # @aspectjs/nestjs

-## Why ?
+## 💡 Why ?

-NestJS heavily relies on [Experimental decorators](https://github.com/tc39/proposal-decorators) to provide a clean and modern design architecture based on AOP.
+NestJS heavily relies on [experimental decorators](https://github.com/tc39/proposal-decorators) to provide a clean and modern design architecture based on AOP.
-This package offers a conversion of some of the NestJS decorators into **AspectJS annotations**, allowing you to repurpose these annotations with external aspects.
+This package offers a conversion of some NestJS decorators into **AspectJS annotations**, allowing you to repurpose these annotations with external aspects.

+By themselves, the annotations do nothing, but they require the activation of third-party aspects to introduce actual behavior.

-## Installation
+## ⚙️ Installation

 ```bash
 npm i @aspectjs/nestjs
 ```

-## Annotations
+## 📜 Documentation

-## `@aspectjs/nestjs/common`
+### `@aspectjs/nestjs/common`

+This package binds the following annotations from `@nestjs/common`:

 | Annotation      |
 |-----------------|